 Flexibility and Efficiency of Use

-Problem Discovery and User Pain
+Problem Discovery

 In quick-commerce apps, many smaller orders tend to be refill purchases i.e. items users need quickly rather than part of a planned grocery run.
 In such situations, users are often focused on speed and convenience, quickly adding items and proceeding toward checkout.